Cosmic String in Abelian-Higgs Model with Enhanced Symmetry -- Implication to the Axion Domain-Wall Problem --: Colliding two strings

 A schematic picture of this final state is shown in Fig.\,\ref{fig:string_bridge_q12}.
 One red rod and one green rod are the $\phi_1$-string with $n_1=1$ and the $\phi_2$-string with $n_2=1$, respectively.
 The direction of the arrow denotes the direction of the magnetic flux of the strings.
 We call the string segment connecting two strings the ``string bridge''.
 The string bridge is formed by the reconnection of the bunch of the strings with different $n_2$.

 When the collision angle, $\alpha$, is small, we find that even the second reconnection takes place (Fig.\,\ref{fig:double_rec}).
 By the tension of the string bridge, two bunches of the strings do not leave away, and they are attracted to each other after the first reconnection.
 Once they collide and reconnect again ($t=87.5$ in the figure), they divide into two bunches of the strings, which are the same string bunches before the first collision.
 Then, they eventually move away from each other as if they pass through each other.
+See Fig.~\ref{fig:1211_collision} for the schematic diagram.

 ${\bf Case2: (n_1,n_2)=(1,0)}$\\ We also simulate the case with $(n_1,n_2)=(1,0)$ uncompensated string.
 As shown in Fig.\,\ref{fig:colstr10}, at the collision, the bunch of the $\phi_2$-strings reconnect and the string bridges consisting of two $\phi_2$-strings are formed. \footnote{Even for $n_2=0$, the radial component of $\phi_2$ takes non-trivial string configuration, i.e., $h_2(0) = 0$ and $h_2(\infty) = 1$, due to the non-trivial $A_\theta$ around the $\phi_1$-string.
 For details, see Ref.~\cite{Hiramatsu:2019tua}.} After the formation of the bridges, the two bridges are separated and then keep a distance between them.
 This phenomenon is understood by the repulsive force between the two $\phi_2$-strings.
+See Fig.~\ref{fig:1210_collision} for the schematic diagram.

 The colliding simulations have shown the formation of the string bridges, implying that the complicated string network emerges in the cosmological setup.
 To see this and the fate of the uncompensated strings in the network at the late time, we perform the 3+1\,D classical lattice simulations in the radiation dominated universe in the next section.